toshiro-en-miyamoto/vcs/git/help/workflows.md

 ### Graduation

 As a given feature goes from experimental to stable, it also *graduates* between the corresponding branches of the software.
-Git uses the following integration branches:
+Git uses the following *integration branches*:

 - `maint` tracks the commits that should go into the next *maintenance release*, i.e., update of the last released stable version;